Skip to content

 Budapest, Hungary, May 2025

-Csenge Csia and Martin Szakacs gave a presentation at BMSZC Trefort Ágoston Két Tanítási Nyelvű Technikum to 28 classmates, introducing the Erasmus+ Youth Exchange and sharing insights from their participation in the activity.
+Csenge and Martin gave a presentation at BMSZC Trefort Ágoston Két Tanítási Nyelvű Technikum to 28 classmates, introducing the Erasmus+ Youth Exchange and sharing insights from their participation in the activity.

 Kladno, Czechia, May 2025

-Julie Veselá, Prokop Hnilicka, and Matyáš Tvrdy presented their E29 experience to 16 classmates at Sportovní Gymnázium, sharing photos, project insights, and discussing Erasmus+, the EU, and cultural exchange.
+Julie, Prokop and Matyáš presented their E29 experience to 16 classmates at Sportovní Gymnázium, sharing photos, activity insights, and discussing Erasmus+, the EU, and cultural exchange.

 Budapest, Hungary, May 2025

-Dissemination by Mate Damm at BMSZC Trefort Ágoston Két Tanítási Nyelvű Technikum, attended by 21 people.
+Dissemination by Mate at BMSZC Trefort Ágoston Két Tanítási Nyelvű Technikum, attended by 21 people.

 Kladno, Czechia, May 2025

-Jakub Urbanec and Jachym Hasek presented to 17 classmates at Sportovní Gymnázium, sharing their experience and explaining how the activities and sessions worked.
+Jakub and Jachym presented to 17 classmates at Sportovní Gymnázium, sharing their experience and explaining how the activities and sessions worked.

 Budapest, Hungary, May 2025